 Skip advert

 Advertisement - Article continues below

-There’s also an extended range of ‘Selec-Terrain’ driver modes for the Avenger that are able to augment the powertrain to best suit the conditions.
+The Avenger retains the “legendary all-wheel-drive capability of Jeep” according to the brand.
+To help back this up, ‘Selec-Terrain’ driver modes can augment the powertrain to best suit the conditions.
 These range between Sand & Mud and Snow for off-road situations, as well as an Auto setting that prioritises efficiency.
 Finally, there’s a Sport mode that combines the various powertrain elements into their most potent combination.
 This also unlocks an E-Boost function that will set the e-motors to maximum power for short periods – useful for overtaking or when pulling away at busy junctions.

+Skip advert